seatable/seatable-admin-docs/manual/config/enterprise/saml.md

 In this document, we use Azure SAML to show the steps to connect SeaTable with SAML.
 Other SAML provider should be similar.

+**Important:** The following configuration only works with SeaTable 3.5. and newer.
+The configuration of SAML for older versions is much more extensive and is no longer shown here.
+Upgrade to SeaTable 3.5 or later to use this configuration.

 1\.
 Prepare Certs File

 Create certs dir